thu-tram/mangg-may-tinh/transport/tcp-design.md

 <img width="600px" src="/assets/transport/3-029-ack2.png">

-In this example, the acks now say: ``I received 1,'' and ``I received 1 and 2'', and ``I received 1, 2, 3'', and ``I received 1, 2, 3, 4.''
+In this example, the acks now say: "I received 1," and "I received 1 and 2", and "I received 1, 2, 3", and "I received 1, 2, 3, 4."

 Even though the second ack was dropped, the third and fourth acks help the sender confirm that packet 2 was received, and packet 2 no longer needs to be re-sent.

 As more packets are sent, the list of all packets received is going to get very long.
-Full information acks can abbreviate this information by saying: ``I have received all packets up to \#12.
-Also, I received \#14 and \#15.''
+Full information acks can abbreviate this information by saying: "I have received all packets up to \#12.
+Also, I received \#14 and \#15."
 Formally, we give the highest cumulative ack (all packets less than or equal to this number have been received), plus a list of any additional packets received.

 Even with this abbreviation, full information acks can get long.
 For example, if all even-numbered packets are dropped, then the highest cumulative ack will always be 1 (we can only say all packets up to 1 have been received, since 2 is dropped).
 The rest of the received packets will have to be in a list like [1, 3, 5, 7, 9, ...] which can get very long.